open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 the resource that is deployed, while deploying it.
 For example, injecting cluster-names or substituting values in the to-be-deployed resources.

+Essentially, the requirements can be breakdown to:
+* We need to dynamically create a deployer specific custom resource, e.g. FluxCDs `OCIRepository`, that is filled with information provided by the status of a Kubernetes resource OCM `Resource`.
+* Simplify the deployment of the building block custom resources (`OCMRepository`, `Component`, `Resource`, ...)

 ## Decision Drivers

-* The simpler, the better, but flexible enough for all our use-cases.
-* Currently, our focus is on using FluxCD to deploy resources and use FluxCDs `OCIRepository` to provide our resources for deployment as we store the resources internally in an OCI registry.
+* Simplicity: The deployer should be easy to understand and use.
+It should not require a lot of different resources to be created.
+* Flexibility: The deployer should be flexible enough to deploy different kinds of resources and reference several resources of an ocm component version.
+It should be possible to configure these resources and dynamically configure the resource that is deployed, while deploying it.
+* Maintainability: The deployer should be easy to maintain and extend.
+It should not require a lot of different resources to be created.
+* Currently, we kind of opinionate on using FluxCD as a deployment technology.
+FluxCD offers functionalities to alter the deployment resources, e.g. using `HelmRelease.spec.values` to inject values into the Helm chart or using `Kustomization.spec.patches` to inject values into the Kustomization.

 ## Considered Options

 * [Kro](#kro): Use Kro's `ResourceGraphDefinition` to orchestrate all required resources (from OCM Kubernetes-resources to the deployment resources).
 * [FluxDeployer](#fluxdeployer): Create a CRD `FluxDeployer` that points to the consumable resource and its reconciler creates FluxCDs `OCIRepository` and `HelmRelease`/`Kustomization` to create the deployment based on the resource.
   (This option would be closest to the `ocm-controllers` v1 implementation.)
 * [Deployer](#deployer): Create a CRD `Deployment` that is a wrapper for all resources that are required for the deployment.

 ## Decision Outcome